pseudotensor/open-strawberry/README.md

-# OpenStrawberry
+# open-strawberry

 An open-source implementation inspired by OpenAI's Strawberry algorithm.

 ## Background

-OpenStrawberry is based on speculations about OpenAI's Strawberry, a refined search-generation algorithm for generating and verifying training data.
+open-strawberry is based on speculations about OpenAI's Strawberry, a refined search-generation algorithm for generating and verifying training data.
 This project aims to recreate a similar system using open-source tools and methodologies.

 ### Key Concepts